yelbachir/multgam_pkg/README.md

 ## 1. Installation
 The Rcpp package `multgam` must be installed from source as follows.
 - Download and extract the directory `multgam`, which contains the package.
 - In the R file `install.R`, update the character variable `path2multgam` with the path to `multgam`.
-For example, if you extracted `multgam` in your desktop and are using linux, you could use
+For example, if `multgam` has been extracted in your desktop and you are using linux, you could use
 ```R
 path2multgam <- "~/Desktop/multgam"
 ```